cncf/tag-security/supply-chain-security/supply-chain-security-paper/sscsp.md

 _Assurance categories: Moderate to high and risk categories: moderate to high_

 Individual steps in the build process should be attested for process integrity.
 As discussed in the "Securing Build Pipelines" section, build step inputs, outputs, and process traces should be collected and evaluated as part of the software release and distribution process.
-The final artefact bundle should include these collective signatures and itself be signed to give integrity to the completed artefact and all its associated metadata.
+The final artifact bundle should include these collective signatures and itself be signed to give integrity to the completed artifact and all its associated metadata.
 The CNCF sponsors in-toto, The Update Framework (TUF), and the SPIFFE/SPIRE projects, each of which support the framework for such an attestation/control system.

 #### Validate the Signatures Generated at Each Step

 _Assurance categories: Moderate to high and risk categories: moderate to high_

-The integrity and provenance of images, deployment configuration, and application packages included in artefacts should all be validated using the signatures generated by each step in its build process to ensure compliance with the organization's requirements.
-Additionally, software metadata, such as SBOMs, should have validated signatures to ensure objects in an artefact's manifest or dependency metadata store have not been tampered with between build and runtime.
+The integrity and provenance of images, deployment configuration, and application packages included in artifacts should all be validated using the signatures generated by each step in its build process to ensure compliance with the organization's requirements.
+Additionally, software metadata, such as SBOMs, should have validated signatures to ensure objects in an artifact's manifest or dependency metadata store have not been tampered with between build and runtime.

 ## Automation:

-#### Use TUF/Notary to manage signing of artefacts
+#### Use TUF/Notary to manage signing of artifacts

 _Assurance categories: Moderate to high and risk categories: moderate to high_

 The CNCF maintains the Notary project, based on TUF, to enable the creation and interaction of trusted collections.
-Signatures and metadata about artefacts are stored, often adjacent to an OCI registry.
-Notary makes use of a "root-of-trust" model to delegate trust from a single root to the individual teams or developers who sign artefacts.
+Signatures and metadata about artifacts are stored, often adjacent to an OCI registry.
+Notary makes use of a "root-of-trust" model to delegate trust from a single root to the individual teams or developers who sign artifacts.
 It uses additional metadata to allow clients to verify the freshness of content in a repository and protect against common attacks on update systems[^48].
 Clients can make use of public keys to verify the contents of the repository.

 #### Use a store to manage metadata from in-toto

 _Assurance categories: Moderate to high and risk categories: moderate to high_

 Organizations that generate in-toto metadata need a way to track and store this metadata.
 This may be a database or a dedicated solution such as Grafeas.
-Grafeas is an open source artefact metadata API supporting in-toto link attestations as a type, and has a supporting Kubernetes admission controller called Kritis[^49].
+Grafeas is an open source artifact metadata API supporting in-toto link attestations as a type, and has a supporting Kubernetes admission controller called Kritis[^49].

 ## Controlled Environments:

-#### Limit which artefacts any given party is authorized to certify
+#### Limit which artifacts any given party is authorized to certify

 _Assurance category: High and risk category: high_

 It is important that a software delivery and update system must not grant trust universally or indefinitely.
-The system must make it clear which artefacts or metadata a given party is trusted to certify using selective trust delegations.
+The system must make it clear which artifacts or metadata a given party is trusted to certify using selective trust delegations.
 Trust must expire at predefined intervals, unless renewed.
 Finally, the idea of trust must be compartmentalized -- a party must only be trusted to perform the tasks assigned to it.

 #### Build in a system for rotating and revoking private keys